Who is it suitable for?

 How do I complete the training?

-Diabetes in Healthcare is RCN-accredited and is flexible to fit round a busy work schedule.
+Diabetes in Healthcare is accredited by the Royal College of Nursing and endorsed by the Royal Pharmaceutical Society, and is flexible to fit round a busy work schedule.
 It consists of an introduction and seven distinct modules and takes around 2.5 hours to complete.

 Content is interactive, with assessment at the end of the course once all modules are completed.
 Once the assessment is passed, the learner can obtain a certificate and can attribute the time to their ongoing CPD.